Skip to main content

 medication pills icon

-Your health care team may prescribe a combination of medications to manage blood glucose and reduce risk for heart disease and stroke based on medical history.
+Your healthcare team may prescribe a combination of medications to manage blood sugar and lower risk for heart disease and stroke based on medical history.
 Medications may take the form of a pill, injection, patch, or a wearable pump.

 Slide 3 of 4